karic-kenan/PxlArt/README.md

  Simple android client 📱 that uses **Pexels API** to fetch curated photos but also provides option to search for them.
 Idea behind the app is to demonstrate usage of *Modern Android development* tools.
 Dedicated to all Android Developers with ❤️.
   - Supports dark theme 🌗
-  - Supports paralax scrolling ⛓
+  - Supports parallax scrolling ⛓

  ## Install